Selected Podcast

 The following SHSMD Podcast is a production of DoctorPodcasting.com.

 Bill Klaproth (Host): On this edition of the SHSMD podcast, we talk about a DIY rural marketing meeting.
 Yes, I said DIY.
 Do it yourself.
 They put this rural marketing meeting together themselves.
-With us is Khrista Boster, Sara Myers, and Diane Markham, who have started their own rural hospital marketing group.
+With us is Khrista Boster, Sara Meyer, and Diane Markham, who have started their own rural hospital marketing group.
 It's really cool what they're doing here, and a model for other people across the country, I feel.

 So let's talk to them about this, right now.

 This is the SHSMD podcast, rapid insights for healthcare strategy professionals in planning, business development, marketing, communications, and public relations.
 I'm your host, Bill Klaproth.
-In this episode, we talk with Khrista Boster, Chief Marketing Officer for Woodlawn Health in Rochester, Indiana, Sara Meyers, Marketing Professional at Wood County Hospital, Bowling Green, Ohio.
+In this episode, we talk with Khrista Boster, Chief Marketing Officer for Woodlawn Health in Rochester, Indiana, Sara Meyer, Marketing Professional at Wood County Hospital, Bowling Green, Ohio.
 And Diane Markham, Marketing Director for Arbor Health in Morton, Washington.
 Khrista, Sara, and Diane, welcome.

 Khrista Boster: Hi Bill, we're so glad to be with you today.
 Thank you so much.